 Here at the Scoliosis Reduction Center, I have experience treating a wide range of spinal conditions, sciatica included.

-Through a conservative chiropractic-centered treatment approach, I integrate different treatment modalities to impact sciatica on multiple levels: isolating and addressing any areas of vertebral subluxation.
+Through a conservative chiropractic-centered treatment approach, I integrate different treatment modalities to impact sciatica on multiple levels: isolating and addressing any areas of vertebral subluxation, and also working to relieve sciatica pain.

 While disc damage is difficult to reverse, I can make improvements to their surroundings for increased nutrient absorption through osmosis for enhanced disc health and function.
 In addition, through condition-specific chiropractic care, I can help a disc reclaim its central position between adjacent vertebrae by addressing any related vertebrae that are misaligned with the rest of the spine and in need of adjustment.